tomsabala/DStools/README.md

 # DStools
-A data structures library, includes LinkedLists, Graphs, Trees and more.
+A data structures library, includes LinkedLists, DataStructures.Graphs, Trees and more.